BalajiG2000/co2-calculator/README.md

 Identification of good sources of input datasets (i.e. accuracy, completeness, consistency, timeliness, validity, uniqueness, temporal, geographical and technology coverage) on which to develop and validate the model.

 A way to represent the online event footprint in terms of an in-person event or equivalent environmental metric

+PROCEDURE FOLLOWED :

+Initially we had our target split ,in order to reduce the complexity.

+Then we had our team split according to the revised targets.

+Finally ,we managed to combine a total outcome  from every piece of achievements.